Ionuț Rada (footballer, born 1982)

-Ionuț Alin Rada (born 6 July 1982) is a Romanian retired footballer who played as a centre-back or a left-back.
+Ionuț Alin Rada (born 6 July 1982) is a Romanian former professional footballer who played as a centre-back or a left-back.

 After starting out with hometown club FC Universitatea Craiova, Rada played for București - Ilfov sides Rocar, Rapid, Național, Steaua and Otopeni until 2010, when he moved abroad for the first time with a brief stint at Al-Nasr.
 He returned to Romania the same year to sign for CFR Cluj, and also represented Karlsruher SC, Bari, Fidelis Andria and Sănătatea Cluj before retiring in 2020.

-Internationally, Rada amassed two caps for the Romania national team between 2003 and 2004.
+Internationally, Rada earned two caps for Romania's national team between 2003 and 2004.

 Club career

-FC Universitatea Craiova

-Rada started his career playing for FC Universitatea Craiova's youth team and also played for Gheorghe Popescu's famous football school from Craiova.

-He debuted in Liga I for Universitatea Craiova playing only four matches being loaned to AS Rocar București.

-He returned to Universitatea Craiova and played there until 2004, scoring 1 goal in 42 appearances.